 WHAT IS ART LAW?

-'Art law' is a combination of multiple areas of statutory and common law that already exist and apply elsewhere -- intellectual property (IP), contract, copyright, constitutional law (especially the first amendment), business torts, property, insurance, tax, trusts and estates, and, at times, even areas of criminal law and international law.
+Some of laws that go into the mixture that is ‘art law’ include intellectual property (IP), contract, copyright, constitutional law (especially the first amendment), business torts, property, insurance, tax, trusts and estates, and, at times, even areas of criminal law and international law.

-Depending on the issue, art law can also involve rules, doctrines and precedent relating to jurisdiction, standing, general federal practice (such as the rules of civil procedure and the rules of evidence), and alternative dispute resolution (such as binding arbitration pursuant to an arbitration clause).
+Depending on the issue, art law can also involve the legal rules, doctrines and precedent that relates to jurisdiction, standing, general federal practice (such as the rules of civil procedure and the rules of evidence), choice-of-law issues, and alternative dispute resolution (such as binding arbitration pursuant to an arbitration clause).

-These areas of the law are evolving, and each case is unique, with its own set of facts — and facts can matter as much as the law in determining outcomes.
-As a result, art law can involve conceptually difficult open questions -- novel questions of first impression in the courts.
+Each of these areas of the law are continuously evolving, and each case is unique, with its own set of facts — and facts can matter as much as the law in determining outcomes.
+As a result, art law can involve conceptually difficult ‘open’ questions — novel questions of first impression in the courts.
 These undecided areas of the law can require resolution through intensely rigorous and intellectual briefing at the appellate level.
 All the while, because art law blends so many areas of jurisprudence, it pushes boundaries of existing case law precedents and statutory interpretations.

 For all of these reasons, the application of all of the legal regimes that comprise ‘art law’, to all of the particular facts in an individual case, requires not only sound analytical thinking, but also truly creative intellectual thinking.
-It also requires someone who can think and perform as both a legal specialist and as a legal generalist, to synthesize the law in all of its relevant parts, but also to anticipate and structure arguments that will remain successful across all of the legal issues that may arise.
+It also requires someone who can think and perform as both a legal specialist and as a legal generalist, not just to synthesize the law in all of its relevant parts, but also to anticipate and structure arguments that will remain successful across all of the legal issues that may arise.

 WHAT ACTIVITY DOES ART LAW APPLY TO?

-Broadly, art law applies to anything and everything concerning artists, creatives, and everything they make -- in any form.
+Broadly and generally speaking, art law applies to anything and everything concerning artists, creatives, and everything they make — in any form.
 Specific rights and doctrines can vary greatly depending on the type of art and depending on relevant definitions in statutes as interpreted by courts, in case law.
 Generally speaking, art law encompasses art creation, sale, re-sale, use, issues of use without consent, transactions, disputes, lawsuits, and evolving areas including the moral rights of artists.
 That said, the law is constantly evolving as to what activities are addressed by ‘art law'.

 WHAT TYPES OF ART DOES ART LAW APPLY TO?

-Traditionally, art law was defined narrowly, as to only include fine art -- usually meaning highly valuable works -- and it spoke primarily to the business side of the art world -- transactions involving those works.
-This is changing; art law now broadly includes the work, and rights, of all artists and creatives, be it visual, music, film, theater, literature, or any other type of creative expression, including graffiti and street art.
-Generally speaking, the relevant bodies of law that must be considered in creative contexts -- summarized above -- apply with relative uniformity across all areas of creativity.
-That said, in certain areas, specific rights and remedies can vary considerably, depending on the type or nature of the work.
+Traditionally, the concept of art law was defined narrowly, as to only include fine art — usually meaning highly valuable works — and art law spoke primarily to the business side of the art world — transactions involving highly valuable works.
+This is changing.
+Art law now broadly includes the work, and the rights, of all artists and creatives, be it visual, music, film, theater, literature, or any other type of creative expression, including performance art and graffiti and street art.
+Generally speaking, the relevant bodies of law that must be considered in creative contexts — summarized above — apply with relative uniformity across all areas of creativity.
+That said, in certain areas, specific rights and remedies can vary considerably based on the type or nature of the work.
 In other words, at present, sometimes the type of art, or its nature, will determine what rights and remedies may exist.

 TRANSACTIONS, LITIGATION, AND/OR ALTERNATIVE DISPUTE RESOLUTION?

-The sources of law relevant to a given matter can include federal statutes, state statutes, case law interpreting those statutes, federal and state regulations, local ordinances, and international law.
+Generally speaking, the sources of law relevant to a given matter can include federal statutes, state statutes, case law interpreting those statutes, federal and state regulations, local ordinances, and international law.
 The policies and procedures of entities and organizations may also become relevant in certain matters.
-Here are some examples.
+Here are just a few examples.

 Copyright Act of 1976, Title 17 U.S.C. et seq.